MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-data-lake-storage-gen2.md

 * **SAS token**: Specify the shared access signature token to the Storage resources such as blob or container.

-If you don’t have a SAS token, switch to **Shared access signature** in your Azure Blob Storage account interface.
-Under **Allowed resource types**, select **Service**, and then select **Generate SAS and connection string**.
+If you don’t have a SAS token, switch to **Shared access signature** in your Azure Data Lake Gen2 Storage account interface.
+Under **Allowed resource types**, select **Container**, and then select **Generate SAS and connection string**.
 You can get your SAS token in the content shown up.
 The shared access signature is a URI that encompasses in its query parameters all the information necessary for authenticated access to a storage resource.
 To access storage resources with the shared access signature, the client only needs to pass in the shared access signature to the appropriate constructor or method.
 For more information about shared access signatures, see [Shared access signatures: Understand the shared access signature model](/azure/storage/common/storage-sas-overview).